saikrishna1312/Transformer-based-Machine-Translation-Model-from-Scratch/README.md

 # Transformer based Machine Translation Model from Scratch
-# ""ATTENTION IS ALL YOU NEED"
+# "ATTENTION IS ALL YOU NEED"
 This research paper "Attention is all you need" by Vaswani et al (https://arxiv.org/pdf/1706.03762) was the paper which made me curious and fascinated and this lead to my interest in Natural Language Processing.
 As a tribute I am trying to implement the whole model from scratch.

 This repository contains a custom implementation of a Transformer model built from scratch using PyTorch.
 I have used this model for Machine Translation (English-to-German), using the WMT14 dataset.
 The project includes training a Transformer model from scratch, fine-tuning, and generating translations for English sentences into German.
 You can use it for various tasks like Machine Translation, Text classification, Text generization and summarization, etc.